web-ts/vue-typed-props/readme.md

 For generic types use the `generic` and `required.generic` functions.

-> Note: The `generic` function does not do runtime type checking. and essentially just casts the value to the type you specify.
+> Note: The `generic` function does not do runtime type checking and essentially just casts the value to the type you specify.

 ```ts
 import prop from "vue-typed-props";